Selin-yavuz/EpilepticFociAnalysis_criptogenic_etiology/README.md

                         ↳control2
                         ...

-5- Each script has an explanation about input information inside the notebook itself.
+5- Each script has an explanation about proccess and input information inside the notebook itself.
 If you use recommended folder names, you won't need to change any input.

 --------------